EltaMD UV Clear Broad-Spectrum SPF 46

 Of course, choosing the best facial SPF is a personal decision.
 You can thank chemical ingredients like octinoxate for the lightweight, absorbent feel of most top-rated facial sunscreens, but if you’re dead-set against any and all chemical ingredients, EltaMD’s UV Clear may not be for you.

 Upon pumping a dollop of EltaMD UV Clear onto my hand, I was immediately struck by the texture.
-It doesn’t have the greasy, runny consistency of a standard sunscreen, instead holding its shape until you blend it in, like a whipped moisturizer.
+It doesn’t have the greasy, runny consistency of a standard sunscreen, instead, it holds its shape until you blend it in, like a whipped moisturizer.
 And it doesn’t smell like most sunscreens, either.
 If anything, it has a faint, almost chlorine-like scent that isn’t nearly as overpowering as it sounds; I actually find it refreshing.

-But I was most impressed with the application—it melted into my skin seamlessly and was dry within 30 seconds.
+Like most sunscreen products, you'll want to apply a dollop of this to the skin, and allow time to sink in.
+But that not much time, to be honest.
+I was most impressed with the application—it melted into my skin seamlessly and was dry within 30 seconds.
 Thanks to the transparent zinc oxide and octinoxate, it left zero white cast and I felt nearly bare-faced minutes later.
 Even after weeks of daily use, I don’t feel that this product has irritated my skin, clogged my pores, or incited any breakouts (I have my hormones to thank for those).
 It’s essentially the most non-sunscreen facial sunscreen I’ve ever had the pleasure of wearing.